Academic and Student Services

 In collaboration with the Texas A&M University System, a private insurance plan is available at special rates to students attending A&M-Corpus Christi.
 All non-insured students are strongly encouraged to consider the benefits of enrolling in a health insurance program.
 Information brochures regarding this health plan are available in the University Health Center or at https://tamucc.myahpcare.com/.

-I-TEAM student leaders are dedicated to helping Islanders stay informed about substance use and all dimensions of wellness.
-I-TEAM’s trained peer educators want each Islander to succeed, this means practicing healthy behaviors and making wise choices.
-Through exciting events like Party House, Bond-Fire, late night alternative programming, and many more, I-TEAM teaches facts about substance use, models healthy behaviors, and helps Islanders learn to unwind and party safely!
-Find out more and get in touch at I-TEAM’s i-Engage page or call 361.825.4284.
+The Islander Peer Educators are student leaders who are dedicated to helping Islanders stay informed about substance use and all dimensions of wellness.
+They are trained peer educators who want each Islanders to succeed, by practicing healthy behaviors and making wise choices.
+Through exciting events like Party House, Bond-Fire, late night alternative programming, and many more activities, the Peer Educators teaches facts about substance use, models healthy behaviors, and helps Islanders learn to unwind and party safely!
+Find out more and get in touch at I-TEAM’s i-Engage page or email healthy@tamucc.edu.

 Campus Security Report